On the ramification of modular parametrizations at the cusps: The unramified case

-We will need further results about $\xi$, for which we refer the reader to \cite[Thm 3.6]{loeffler-weinstein} and its proof.
-The restriction of $\xi$ to $N= $ is isomorphic to the direct sum of the additive characters of $\Z_p$ of level $n$.
-Since $Nv$ spans $V$, the components of $v$ with respect to this decomposition are nonzero.
-In particular, taking the $\psi$-component of (\ref{somme3 ad}) yields
+We now make use of further properties of the representation $\xi$, for which we refer to \cite{loeffler-weinstein}.
+Let $V$ be the space of $\check{\xi}$.
+By \cite[Thm 3.5]{loeffler-weinstein}, the restriction of $\check{\xi}$ to $N= $ is isomorphic to the direct sum of the additive characters of $\Z_p$ of level $m$, each character appearing with multiplicity $1$.
+We denote by $V=\bigoplus_\chi V(\chi)$ this direct sum decomposition.
+Moreover, by the proof of \cite[Thm 3.6]{loeffler-weinstein}, the representation $\pi$ admits a new vector: there exists $v \in V-\{0\}$ which is fixed by all diagonal matrices of $K$.
+Since $Nv$ spans $V$, the components $v_\chi$ of $v$ with respect to the above decomposition are nonzero.
+Note that the diagonal matrix $\delta = $ sends $V(\chi)$ to $V(\chi_d)$, where $\chi_d$ denotes the character $t \mapsto \chi(dt)$.
+Since $\delta$ fixes $v$, we get $\delta(v_\chi)=v_{\chi_d}$.
+It follows that